6 ways to level up your interview process

 This can also include accommodations for neurodivergent applicants.
 “We’re seeing a lot more candidates being open about neurodivergency,” says Montgomery.
 “So we’ve started putting ‘If you need extra support during the interview process, let us know’ at the bottom of our job ads.”

 “This might be that a neurodivergent candidate rings us and asks to be in a quieter room or have other needs in terms of that interview process,” she says.
-Small changes can create a more inclusive experience so candidates feel comfortable and supported throughout the process.
+“It isn’t unreasonable to allow a neurodivergent candidate to have a read of the questions prior to their interview and this is becoming common practice.”

 5. Map out next steps